The Exclusion from Patentability of Surgical Methods at the European Patent Office

 The Enlarged Board ruled that a “treatment by surgery” should encompass only those physical interventions that are substantial enough to require professional medical skills to be carried out.

-However, in T 1695/073 it was ruled that the term “medical profession” is not restricted to physicians and covers all health care workers, in specific contradiction to T 663/02.
-In that case inserting and monitoring dialysis needles was considered substantial enough to qualify as a surgical method, even though it is often delegated to paramedical personnel.
-This latter decision is perhaps more likely to be followed by the EPO.
+Subsequent decisions by Technical Boards of Appeal have provided further guidance regarding what sort of medical skills are relevant and may indicate that an intervention should be excluded.
+In particular, in T 1695/07 it was ruled that the term “medical profession” is not restricted to physicians and covers all health care workers.
+Accordingly, inserting and monitoring dialysis needles was considered substantial enough to qualify as a surgical method, even though it is often delegated to paramedical personnel.

 The Enlarged Board ruled that a “treatment by surgery” should encompass only those physical interventions which involve health risks even when carried out with the required medical expertise.